Murder of Paige Doherty: Background

-Paige had stayed at her friend’s house on the night of 18 March.
+Paige had stayed at her friend's house on the night of 18 March.
 On the 19th, at around 8:21am, she went to John Leathem's delicatessen.
 Normally she would have gone to her hairdressing job in Kirkintilloch, 12 mi away, however after she failed to arrive the search for her began.

 Murder investigation

-Her body was found on the roadside near Glasgow's Great Western Road two days after she disappeared.
-Doherty had been stabbed in the head and neck and suffered more than 250 wounds, though her mother, Pamela Munro, claimed that there were more than 500 wounds.
+Her body was found by passers-by on the roadside near Glasgow's Great Western Road two days after she disappeared.
+Doherty had been stabbed in the head and neck and suffered more than 250 wounds, though her mother, Pamela Doherty, claimed that there were more than 500 wounds.
 The last sighting of her was on CCTV at a deli shop in Clydebank, owned by John Leathem, who later admitted to murdering Paige Doherty.
-Pamela set up the charity, Paige's Promise, in her daughter's name to teach children self defense, as well as support families whose children have been victims of murder.
+Pamela set up the charity, Paige's Promise, in her daughter's name to teach children self defence, as well as support families whose children have been victims of murder.